harshavijay85/Image-Compare/README.md

 Type "help", "copyright", "credits" or "license" for more information.
 >>>

-3. Install necessary python modules needed for this particular app such as "pandas", "timeit", "time", "imagehash", "Image", "numpy", "PIL" and "urllib".
+3. Install necessary python modules needed for this particular app such as "pandas", "timeit", "time", "imagehash", "Image", "numpy", "PIL", "os" and "urllib".
 The above can be installed through command line tool.

 Command to install: